Structured Settlement Questions and Answers

 • What Happens to My Structured Settlement if I Die?

-If you have named a beneficiary, any remaining certain income payments and guaranteed lump sum payments remaining after you pass, will be paid to your named beneficiary or beneficiaries.
-If you have not named a beneficiary, or the beneficiary is no longer living (and you have not named a contingent beneficiary, then any remaining paymnets after you pass, will go to your estate
+If you have not named a beneficiary, or the beneficiary you named is no longer living (and you have not named a contingent beneficiary), then any remaining payments after you pass, will go to your estate

-Be sure to review your beneficiary designations periodcally (and at least as often as tthere are any life changes) to be sure that the beneficiary designationr is aligned with your current wishes.
-If you wish to make a change and it is permitted under the settelments, you need simply notify the annuity issuer writing and in a proper format acceptable to the annuity issuer.
-They all have an easy to fill out beneficiary designation form.
-Call us at 888-325-8640 if you need assistance or have any questions
+Be sure to review your beneficiary designations periodcally (and at least as often as there are any life changes) to be sure that the beneficiary designation is aligned with your current wishes.
+If you wish to make a change and it is permitted under the settlement, you need simply notify the annuity issuer writing and in a proper format acceptable to the annuity issuer.

 • How Does a Structured Settlement Broker Get Paid